nguyenngockhank/nguyenngockhank.github.io/notes/architect/messaging.md

 - The broker can become a bottleneck, where all messages need to squeeze through.
 This can affect performance
 - There is not network I/O which is absolutely necessary
 :::

+### Event broker as Scatter-Gather component
+Event broker can often be considered a Scatter-Gather component in microservice architectures.

+- **Scattering**: When an event is published to the event broker, it is broadcast to multiple subscribers (microservices) that are interested in that event.
+This is similar to the "scattering" phase of the Scatter-Gather pattern, where a task or data is distributed to multiple workers.
+- **Gathering**: While there's no explicit "gathering" phase as in the traditional **Scatter-Gather pattern**, the event broker acts as a centralized point where multiple microservices can asynchronously receive and process the same event.
+This effectively gathers the responses from different components, though not in a synchronized or coordinated manner.

 ## Models